mtumilowicz/scrum-retro-scenarios/README.md

     * look at what went well and what you could do differently in the next retrospective

 # scenarios
+* compose retro by picking one activity from every group

 ## activities to set the stage
 * activity: **check-in**